-Bavette Steak that's pan seared on the stovetop is tender, juicy and takes minutes to cook.
-Easy recipe with impressive results.
+This Bavette Steak Recipe yields tender, flavorful steak and takes minutes to pan-sear on the stovetop.
+Easy method with impressive results.

-It's often mistaken for flank steak and this recipe and our tips will work for that cut of meat too!
-But, it's not the same.
-(More on the difference below.)
+It's often mistaken for flank steak, and this simple recipe and 3-ingredient marinade will also work for that cut of meat!
+(More on the differences below.)

-Although this cut is perfect for fajitas and stir fries, it's just as easily enjoyed next to your favorite veggies and drizzled with easy blue cheese sauce.
+Although this cut is perfect for air-fried steak fajitas or sesame beef stir fry, I think the best way to enjoy it is next to your favorite veggies and drizzled with easy blue cheese sauce.
+And that's exactly how we enjoy it at our house when we need a quick and easy meal.

 What is Bavette Steak?

-"Bavette" translates to "bib" in French because of the fan-shaped appearance.
-Call it bavette d'aloyau (bib of the sirloin) when you're ready to impress someone.
-It's also called flap steak or flap meat which doesn't sound anywhere near as delicious!
+"Bavette" is the French word for "bib" because of its fan-shaped appearance.
+Call it bavette d'aloyau (bib of the sirloin or sirloin bavette) when you're ready to impress someone.
+It's also called flap steak or flap meat, which doesn't sound nearly as delicious!

-It's prized for it's flavor.
-In the picture below you can see the fine marbling and loose texture which allows marinade and spices to easily absorb into the meat.
+It's prized for its rich flavor and tender meat.
+The picture below shows the fine marbling and loose texture, which allows marinade and spices to quickly absorb into the meat.
 It's often confused with flank steak since it's adjacent to this section of a steer.
-But, it comes from the sirloin primal area as noted in this graphic by The Beef Checkoff.
+But, it comes from the sirloin primal area, as noted in this graphic by The Beef Checkoff.

-Marinate flap meat or simply lightly brush with olive oil and generously salt if you decide not to marinate.
-Either option will result in delicious bavette steak.
+Marinate a bavette cut of meat or lightly brush with olive oil and generously salt if you decide not to marinate.
+Either option will result in a delicious steak.

 Note: Since the meat will cook at a very high temperature, spices may burn before they have a chance to flavor the meat.
 Infuse flavor through the marinating process or after the cooking is done.

-This easy marinade seeps into the meat within 30 minutes.
+This quick marinade seeps into flap steak meat within 30 minutes.
 It's perfect for up to 2 pounds of protein:

 - ½ cup olive oil

-- 2-3 teaspoons Montreal Steak Seasoning (depending upon the amount of salt in the blend)
+- 2-3 teaspoons Montreal Steak Seasoning or another dry rub (depending upon the amount of salt in the blend)

-- Remove beef from marinade and discard any excess liquid.
-Gently pat dry and brush off visible seasoning.
-(Note: I should have done a better job with the seasoning!)
-Allow about 20 minutes to bring beef to room temperature, if possible.
-The meat will will spend less time in the pan because the refrigerator chill is gone.
+- Allow about 20 minutes to bring beef to room temperature, if possible.
+The meat will spend less time in the pan because the refrigerator chill is gone.
 It also promotes an evenly cooked result.

-- Bring a cast iron skillet to high.
-(See notes on type of pans below.)
+- Heat a cast iron pan over high.
+(See notes on the type of pans below.)
 You don't need to add oil or butter.
-Add meat to the skillet and sear for 2-3 minutes on each side, turning frequently until it reaches the desired degree of doneness (see chart below.)
-The exact timing will vary depending upon the thickness of the meat.
+Add meat to the skillet in a single layer and sear for 2-3 minutes on each side, frequently turning until it reaches the desired degree of doneness (see chart below.)
+The exact cook times will vary depending on the thickness of the meat.
 Meat that is 1 inch thick will take 6-7 minutes.
-The steak picture was about ½ inch and only took about 4 minutes.
+The steak pictured was about ½ inch and only took about 4 minutes.

-- Remove steak from the skillet and allow it to rest for about 5 minutes so that the juices redistribute.
+- Remove from the skillet and let the steak rest for about 5 minutes on a cutting board so that the juices redistribute.

-- Thinly slice against the grain and enjoy.
+- Thinly slice against the muscle fibers (the grain) and enjoy.

-Similar to flank steak, it's best to cook bavette steak to medium rare so it does not become tough and chewy.
-It will continue to cook after removed from the heat.
+Like flank steak, it's best to cook bavette steak to medium rare so it does not become tough and chewy.
+It will continue to cook after being removed from the heat.
 So, take that into account and remove the steak about 5 degrees before you reach the desired doneness.
-Use an instant read thermometer to check the temperature.
+Use an instant-read meat thermometer to check the temperature.

-The USDA recommends that beef cook to an internal temperature of 145 °F. But, here are the approximate temperatures for other results.
+The USDA recommends that beef be cooked to an internal temperature of 145 °F. Here are the approximate temperatures for other results.

 - Rare 125 -130 °F